“God”

 The word “God” is so freighted.
 In a sense, we know too much about God.
 Karl Rahner, perhaps the greatest Roman Catholic theologian of modern times, often preferred the term “Mystery”.

-It’s amazing how often I/Christians/human beings would rather talk about God than turn to the Presence.
+It’s amazing how often I/Christians/human beings would rather talk about God than turn to the Mystery.

 I sit down to meditate.
 I suddenly think: “God”, that’s a good idea for a blog post!
 I spend the next ten minutes thinking about the new blog post.